-Supervisor: Megan Leonard Public Outreach Coordinator
+Supervisor: Megan Leonard Public Outreach Coordinator Executive Director Director of Economic Development

-Executive Director

-SlidellMetropolitan Planning Area
+Slidell Metropolitan Planning Area

 The Slidell metropolitan planning area lies in the southeastern corner of St. Tammany Parish.
-In 2016 the population of the Slidell Urbanized Area was 105,000.
-IN addition to Slidell itself, significant population and/or employment centers in the Slidell MPA include Lacombe, Pearl River, and Eden Isles.
+In 2018 the population of the MPA was 94,342.
+In addition to Slidell itself, significant population and/or employment centers in the Slidell MPA include Lacombe, Pearl River, and Eden Isles.

-Within St. Tammany Parish there are 363 miles of Federal Aid roadways, including the intersection of three interstate highways in Slidell.
+Within the Slidell MPA there are 331 miles of Federal Aid roadways, including the intersection of three interstate highways.
 I-10 connects Slidell to New Orleans to the southwest and the Mississippi Gulf Coast to the east.
 I-12 and connects Slidell to Mandeville-Covington, Hammond-Ponchatoula, and Baton Rouge.
 I-59 goes northeast towards Hattiesburg, MS. US 190 is another major east-west corridor connecting major urban centers on the Northshore.

 Slidell hosts the easternmost trailhead of the Tammany Trace, a 31 mile multi-use path that threads through five communities in the parish.
 Demand Response public transit in Slidell is provided by the parish government in partnership with the parish's Council on Aging.
 The Slidell Municipal Airport, northeast of the city, has a 5,000 foot runway and 33 hangers.
-The Norfolk Southern Railroad transects Slidell on its way from New Orleans to Picayune, MS. Significant bodies of water in the MPA include Bayous Bonfouca and Liberty, Pearl River, and the northeastern shore of Lake Pontchartrain.
+The Norfolk Southern Railroad transects Slidell on its way from New Orleans to Picayune, MS. Significant bodies of water in the MPA include Bayous Bonafouca and Liberty, Pearl River, and the northeastern shore of Lake Pontchartrain.